BerriAI/litellm/docs/my-website/docs/proxy/enterprise.md

 Features:
 - [ ] Content Moderation with LlamaGuard
 - [ ] Content Moderation with Google Text Moderations
+- [ ] Content Moderation with LLM Guard
 - [ ] Tracking Spend for Custom Tags

 ## Content Moderation with LlamaGuard